Skip to main content

 • Low-Impact Activities ∞ Exercises like walking or using an elliptical trainer provide some benefit and are excellent for overall cardiovascular health, but the magnitude of the impact is lower.
 They are best seen as a supplement to a program that also includes higher-impact or significant resistance work.

 The combination of resistance and impact training is ideal.
-For instance, a weekly routine might include two days of full-body and three days of brisk walking or jogging, perhaps with some brief jumping exercises incorporated into the warm-up.
+For instance, a weekly routine might include two days of full-body resistance training and three days of brisk walking or jogging, perhaps with some brief jumping exercises incorporated into the warm-up.
 This multi-modal approach ensures that the skeleton is stimulated in varied ways, promoting a more comprehensive adaptive response.

 Nutritional Synergy Deepening the Support